openUC2/UC2-GIT/RASPBERRY-PI/README.md

 **/etc/wpa_supplicant/wpa_supplicant<span>@</span>wlan0.conf**.
 The ability to access the internet over the Raspberry Pi's network may be restricted by the internet providing networks firewall (e.g. eduroam).
 On a regular home router with WPA2 it should work though.

-If you encounter problems with your prior-to-install working internet connection, please check the entries in /etc/hostapd/hostapd.conf (especially the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) and replace by something appropriate if something obviously appears to be rubbish.
+If you encounter problems with your prior-to-install working internet connection, please check the entries in /etc/hostapd/hostapd.conf (especially the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)) and replace by something appropriate if something is obviously rubbish.
 Changes take effect after a reboot.

 ### Acknowledgements